Perefin/watson-unreal-sdk-plugin/README.md

 **WARNING:** You are responsible for securing your own credentials.
 Any user with your service credentials can access your service instances!

 ## Create Microphone Action Mapping
-1. Edit - > Project Settings -> Input -> Action Mapping -> Choose a name -> Choose a microphone hotkey -> Close
+1. Edit -> Project Settings -> Input -> Bindings -> Action Mapping -> Choose a name -> Choose a microphone hotkey -> Close

 ## Usage